-In an emergency aircraft evacuation (takeoff only) event where there is immediate threat to aircraft on the ground, prohibited aircraft may depart via the runway, even if FRP repairs are present.
+In an emergency aircraft evacuation (takeoff only) event where there is an immediate threat to aircraft on the ground, prohibited aircraft may depart via the runway, even if FRP repairs are present.

 Backfill quality dictates FRP repair performance in most situations.
-A minimum of 25 CBR is required for fighter aircraft operations.
+A minimum 25 CBR (California Bearing Ratio) is required for fighter aircraft operations.
 A minimum 25 CBR is required for C-17 operations.
 A minimum 15 CBR is required for C-130 operations.
-Every attempt should be made to employ high quality backfill material of adequate stiffness placed at adequate thickness.
-A total of 18 in. of backfill material is recommended for most aircraft operations.
-For heavy single-drum vibratory roller compactors, target lift thicknesses of

-6 in. are possible.
+Every attempt should be made to employ high-quality backfill material of adequate stiffness placed at adequate thickness.
+A total of 18 in.
+(450 mm) of backfill material is recommended for most aircraft operations.
+For heavy single-drum vibratory roller compactors, target lift thicknesses of 6 in.
+(150 mm) are possible.
 For lightweight plate or tamping style compactors, target lift thicknesses should not exceed 4 in.
+(100 mm).